stephenmurray2/beautiful-mandelbrot/README.md

 ## TODOs

+* Add component to GUI with instructions of how to zoom in and out
+* Allow user to select region of interest with numerical input
 * Allow users to select colour scheme
 * Parallelize image rendering
 * Add GUI component to indicate to user rendering progress